Validating Spot Durations Against Broadcast Standards

 class SpotRecord(BaseModel):

-raw_duration: str = Field(..., description="Raw duration string from Avion export")
+raw_duration: str = Field(..., description="Raw duration string from the Avion export")

 client_code: str